 How Do You Know If You Need One?

-Not everyone needs a creative agency, particularly if you have a solid operation or an in-house team that is capable of executing your marketing strategy.
-However, you might consider using a creative agency if you…
+Not every brand needs a creative agency, particularly if you have a solid operation or an in-house team that is capable of executing your marketing strategy.
+However, you might consider using a creative agency if you don’t have…

-- Don’t have the resources.
-Some brands find it difficult to execute their strategy due to limited means, accessibility, or availability.
+- Resources: Some brands find it difficult to execute their strategy due to limited means, accessibility, or availability.
 A creative agency can help support your strategy with the infrastructure you need.

-- Don’t have the knowledge.
-A creative agency is staffed by expert creators who have the skills and expertise to create all types of content—and, most importantly, adhere to best practices.
+- Knowledge: A creative agency is staffed by expert creators who have the skills and expertise to create all types of content—and, most importantly, adhere to best practices.

-- Don’t have the bandwidth.
-Your team may be bogged down with other projects, meaning your marketing projects are delayed or backburnered indefinitely.
+- Bandwidth: Your team may be bogged down with other projects, meaning your marketing projects are delayed or backburnered indefinitely.
 A creative agency can help you create consistent, quality content at scale.

-- Are struggling to get results.
-If your current strategy isn’t delivering the results you want, a creative agency can advise you on how to tweak, improve, or revise your strategy.
+- Results: If your current strategy isn’t delivering the results you want, a creative agency can advise you on how to tweak, improve, or revise your strategy.

 How Do You Get the Best Work From an Agency?